Democratic Lawmakers Denounce DHS 'Ad Hoc' Migrant Deportations In Guatemala

 "It's hard to imagine any foreign government welcoming U.S. agents carrying out immigration enforcement actions in their country, and that could easily undermine other forms of cooperation," said Andrew Selee, president of the Migration Policy Institute.

 At the time of the incident, Guatemalan President Alejandro Giammattei had just taken office.
-When the Senate Foreign Relations Committee's report was made public earlier this month, a Guatemalan official told Al Jazeera his government would try to verify the story.
+When the Senate Foreign Relations Committee staff report was made public this month, a Guatemalan official told Al-Jazeera his government would try to verify the story.

-Guatemala's Migration Agency referred NPR's request for comment to the president's office, which did not respond.
+Guatemala's migration agency referred NPR's request for comment to the president's office, which did not respond.